mstaples84/dev-guidelines/README.md

 11. [Read more](#read-more)

 ## Basic Workflow
-Details to on each step are described below the graph.
+Details of each step are described below the graph.
 ```mermaid
 graph TD
     A[Idea or Need] -->|Create request Ticket| B(Prioritization Process)